 Two Choices

-Watching my two boys climb rocks a few weeks ago in Maine brought a profound sense of gratitude and reflection.
-Grateful to be their father.
-Reflective because I tried to understand how they see the world, specifically me, as their father, something I must admit I rarely ever think about.
+Watching my two boys climb rocks in Maine a few weeks ago brought profound gratitude and reflection.
+I was grateful to be their father and reflective because I tried to understand how they see the world, specifically me, as their father, something I rarely think about.

 As adults, our lives, rightly so, are filled with significant responsibilities, so it is difficult to stop and see the perspective that our children have towards us.
-As a parent, we do what we do, day in and day out, and rarely think about the impact our presence has on our children.
-We are the caregivers, the ones in charge, and we are certainly not their friends, at least not yet.
-That said, there was a moment on those rocks that struck me when I realized that I was making two distinct choices from their perspective.
+As parents, we do what we do, day in and day out, and rarely think about our presence’s impact on our children.
+We are the caregivers in charge, and we are certainly not their friends, at least not yet.
+That said, a moment on those rocks struck me when I realized that I was making two distinct choices from their perspective.

-One day in particular, while they were climbing on the beautiful rocks on the coast of Maine, as they had been all week, they both suddenly stopped and turned back.
-Finding themselves out farther than they had been before, they both instinctively turned and wanted to see that I was watching them.
-Something very innocent and not out of the ordinary, yet, at that moment, it struck me.
-These two boys explored as boys do, yet making sure their father was watching, accepting, approving, protecting, caring, and affirming.
+One day in particular, while climbing on the beautiful rocks on the coast of Maine, as they had been all week, they both suddenly stopped and turned back.
+Finding themselves out farther than before, they instinctively turned and wanted to see that I was watching them.
+It was something very innocent and not out of the ordinary, yet, at that moment, it struck me.
+These two boys explored as boys do, ensuring their father was watching, accepting, approving, protecting, caring, and affirming.
 Not their mother, but their father.

-A mother’s love seems to be so much more primary and assumed because it is born within the womb.
-A mother’s love is foundational and transcendent.
-She is God-like for her children because she truly is the first to love a child literally from the inside out, producing a profound spiritual connection and security.
-(Which makes losing or never having this kind of love so painful and devastating.)
+A mother’s love seems more primary and assumed because it is created innately within the womb.
+It is foundational and transcendent.
+A mother is God-like for her children because she is the first to love a child literally from the inside out, producing a profound spiritual connection and security.
+(This makes losing or never having this kind of love so painful and devastating.)

 Then there is the father.
 The first “outsider” or “other” to be around.
 The first person in a child’s life who chooses to love you or not.
 Whoa.
-This is what struck me on those rocks and what made me pause so profoundly.
-As their father, I never thought about my presence to them as a conscious choice.
+This struck me on those rocks and made me pause so profoundly.
+As their father, I never considered my presence to them as a conscious choice.
 And yet, for those two boys on the rocks, I was choosing them individually, something, from their eyes, I didn’t have to do.

 “But Dad is that other in the house, at a greater distance.
 He does not ‘have’ to love you.
 His love is not inherently felt and drawn upon, like Motherlove.
 He must choose to love you!
 He decides for you, he picks you out, he notices you among the many.
 It redeems, liberates, and delights, therefore, in a totally different way. . . .
 That is the uniquely transformative experience of male love.
 It validates us and affirms us deeply, precisely because it is not necessary.”